phogolabs/parcello/README.md

 That allows easy replacement of the file system with the bundled resources and vice versa.

-Note that downsides of this resource embedding approach is that your compile time may increase significantly.
+Note that downsides of this resource embedding approach are that your compile time may increase significantly.
 We are working on better approach by using `syso`.
 Stay tuned.